Sustainability

 - Reduce first, then reuse, then recycle.

-- We learn from the terrain, the climate, and the community.
+- Learn from the terrain, the climate, and our neighbors.